martinchernyavskiy/Notes/CS/Hardware/ECE 252/Programming With Subroutines.md

 ; NAME : STRUPR
 ; DESCRIPTION : Converts string into uppercase in memory ; ASSUMES: R1 contains the address of ASCIIZ string
-; RETUNRS: Doesn't return anything, just updates the provided string
+; RETURNS: Doesn't return anything, just updates the provided string

 STRUPR
 	; context save registers to be used